 How to get there

-The fountain is half way between metro stops Passeig de Gràcia and Tetuan on the purple metro line (L2).
+The fountain is halfway between the metro stops Passeig de Gràcia and Tetuan on the purple metro line (L2).
 Urquinaona (L1 & L4) and Girona (L4) are also nearby.